MaastrichtU-Library/the-FAIR-extension/README.md

 # the-FAIR-extension-Demo
-The-FAIR-extension aims to make access to FAIR easier by detecting DOI's in a digital object, highlighting the DOI's and giving the user the option to check how FAIR each DOI is.
+The-FAIR-extension aims to make access to FAIR easier by detecting DOI's in a digital object, highlighting the DOI's and giving the user the option to check how FAIR each DOI is.<br>

-To run the extension:
+To run the extension:<br>
 1- Download the project as Zip folder <br>
 2- Extract the folder<br>
 3- Go to Extensions page in Google Chrome<br>